-Question Number Answer Mark 1(d) Level 1 response (1 - 3 marks) Candidate has a basic understanding of a Person Centred approach.
+Question Number Answer Mark 1(d) Level 1 : 1 - 3 marks Candidate has a basic understanding of a Person Centred approach.
 Answer is not linked to Nicola.
 Candidate identifies advantages or disadvantages.
-Level 2 response (4 - 7 marks) Makes an attempt to evaluate how a Person Centred approach can be effective in changing behaviour.
-Makes specific reference to Nicola/alcohol in answer/.
+Level 2 : 4 - 7 marks Makes an attempt to evaluate how a Person Centred approach can be effective in changing behaviour.
+Makes specific reference to Nicola / alcohol in answer.
 Candidate can identify some advantages and disadvantages.
-Level 3 response (8 - 10 marks) Clear in-depth evaluation of how a Person Centred approach to behaviour modification may or may not work.
+Level 3 : 8 - 10 marks Clear in-depth evaluation of how a Person Centred approach to behaviour modification may or may not work.
 Advantages and disadvantages of approach discussed in some detail.
-Clear reference to Nicola's situation seen /alcohol.
+Clear reference to Nicola's situation seen / alcohol.
 At the top end candidate comes to a conclusion, weighing up the arguments presented.
-For example: Advantages Disadvantages Key terms are difficult to understand Requires high degree of motivation on part of client Requires good communication skills Nicola may expect to be given advice.
-10 marks
+For example: Advantages Approach is non-directive - counsellors are not intrusive Therapists meet clients as 'equals' Therapists do not set themselves up as experts Does not require a diagnosis Avoids labelling Nicola may enjoy the opportunity to talk to someone detached, not family or friend.
+Upholds key aspects of the Care Value Base.
+Disadvantages Key terms are difficult to understand Requires high degree of motivation on part of client Requires good communication skills Nicola may expect to be given advice.
+10 marks Tota I 30 marks